Your enquiry has been successfully sent

 Biography

-Pep is a Chief Research Scientist in the CSIRO Climate Science Centre and Executive Director of the Global Carbon Project, a global consortium of scientists under the umbrella of Future Earth and a scientific partner of the World Climate Research Programme.
-The GCP studies the impact of human activities on the carbon cycle and other biogeochemical cycles, and its associated changes in the climate system.
+Pep is a Chief Research Scientist in CSIRO Environment, Chief Lead Investigator in the Climate Systems Hub of the National Environmental Science Program, and the Executive Director of the Global Carbon Project, a global consortium of scientists under the umbrella of Future Earth and a scientific partner of the World Climate Research Programme.

-Pep focuses on collaborative and highly integrative research to develop Australian, regional and global budgets and trend analyses of the main greenhouse gases including carbon dioxide, methane, and nitrous oxide.
-He also studies the size and vulnerability of Australian and the Earth’s carbon pools, carbon-climate feedbacks, and pathways to decarbonization to stabilize the climate, which include land-based carbon sequestration and negative emissions.
-His focus is in using robust understanding of Australia and global biogeochemical cycles to address questions of great policy relevance.
+Pep focuses on collaborative and highly integrative research to develop national, continental, and global budgets and trend analyses of the main greenhouse gases.
+He also studies the size and vulnerability of Earth’s carbon sinks and pools, carbon-climate feedbacks, and pathways to net-zero emissions, including land-based carbon sequestration and negative emissions.
+He has also focused on abrupt impacts and ecosystem collapse resulting from climate change, particularly due to wildfires.
+He draws on a robust understanding of regional and global biogeochemical cycles to inform the formulation of sub-national, national, and international policies and actions to mitigate climate change.

 Current Roles